What is the Global Internship Program (GIP)?

 What are my Options?

-Apply for Funding - if you already have an internship or research experience lined up for the summer, apply to have Penn Abroad fund your trip
+Apply for Funding - if you already have an internship or research experience lined up for the summer, apply to have Penn Abroad help fund your trip

 How Can I Afford To Go?